kwon37xi/freemarker-template-inheritance/README.md

 1. REPLACE : The put contents will replace block's contents.
 The block's contents will be removed.

 ### Example
-`example` module is web application layout example.
-Run the module and browse `http://localhost:8080/index`.
+`example` module is a web application layout example.
+Run the module and browse <http://localhost:8080/index>.
-Look at `index.ftl` and `/layout/base.ftl`
+Refer to `index.ftl` and `/layout/base.ftl`

 ## Known Problems
 1. In `<@layout.extends name="">..`, `name` should be absolute path.